kreteshq/kretes.dev/tutorial/creating-the-application.md

 }
 ```

 This handler will respond to `GET` requests.
-It's one of Kretes convention to help you create web applications faster.
+It's one of Kretes conventions to help you create web applications faster.
 In this example the `browse` handler returnes a pre-defined collection of tasks.
 For now, we statically defined as the in-memory variable `collection`.

 Let's start by installng `react-query` so that our frontend can easily communicate with our API.